 The BIG Salad

 As you leave San Rafael, make a pit-stop at Comforts in the adjacent town of San Anselmo, the home of Marin’s favorite Chinese chicken salad.
 Thanks to the simple, fresh ingredients that are frustratingly impossible to recreate, you’ll soon understand why certain displaced Marinites frantically stockpile Comforts’ dressing when they’re in town.
 Grab one of the prepacked salads, and you’ve got a hiking picnic ready to go (335 San Anselmo Avenue).

 The Old Man And The Dipsea

 Nearly every year since 1905, brave men, women, and children have congregated at Mill Valley’s old train depot to begin America’s oldest trail race, the 7.4-mile Dipsea to Stinson Beach.
 Although the Dipsea punishes runners—and in our case, hikers—with 688 grueling steps up the side of Mt.
 Tam, it ultimately rewards them with panoramic views of towering redwoods, the Pacific Ocean, and Mt.
 Tamalpais State Park (find the trailhead on Cascade Way behind Old Mill Park, 300 Throckmorton Avenue).

 Whether you hike the entire trail or turn back halfway through, be sure to stop and admire the old growth coastal redwoods of Muir Woods, the national monument honoring naturalist and national park crusader John Muir.
 Between the 1,200-year-old trees and the Marin Melt grilled cheese at the Muir Woods Trading Company, it’ll be a worthwhile afternoon.

 On The Road Again

-Rest your aching limbs during dinner at the Buckeye Roadhouse, a warm, rustic, ski-style lodge that has been highlighting Marin’s culinary bounty since 1937.
+Rest your aching limbs over dinner at the Buckeye Roadhouse, a warm, rustic, ski-style lodge that has been highlighting Marin’s culinary bounty since 1937.
 The house favorite Oysters Bingo and baby back ribs are not to be missed, but I suspect diners keep coming back for the decadent s’more pie (15 Shoreline Highway, Mill Valley).